nishsem/Danish/Cryptography-Class/Assessments/2-Lab-Works-20%/Lab-Work-3/readme.md

 Details [here](https://github.com/Ha1qal/Raja-Haiqal/blob/master/Cryptography-Class/Assessments/Lab%20Works/Lab%203/screenshots/rsadecrypt.png).

 **Result Analysis:**
-RSA solves the key distribution problem because Danish can encrypt with Raja’s public key and only Raja can decrypt it with his private key.
+- RSA solves the key distribution problem because Danish can encrypt with Raja’s public key and only Raja can decrypt it with his private key.

+- The decrypted message matches the original, confirming correct use of RSA for secure communication.

+> Security Note: RSA is computationally expensive and not suitable for large files.

 ### Task 3: Hashing and Message Integrity using SHA-256
 **Goal:** Show how hashes detect any file tampering.